MicrosoftDocs/cpp-docs/docs/standard-library/time-zone-link-class.md

 ## Remarks

-`const time_zone_link` instances are created when the time zone database is initialized.
+`time_zone_link` instances are created when the time zone database is initialized.
 They can't be created by the developer.
+You can get them with `get_tzdb().links` as shown in the example at the end of this topic.

 Although this type has a default move constructor and move assignment operator, it isn't copyable because only `const` access is provided to this type.
-Using those functions results in undefined behavior.
-That's why the move constructor and assignment operator aren't listed here.
+Using those functions results in undefined behavior, which is why the move constructor and assignment operator aren't listed here.

 ## Members